-‘Outlander’ Season 3: Sam Heughan Calls Caitriona Balfe A Sweet Name Despite Romance With Mackenzie Mauzy
+‘Outlander’ Season 3: Sam Heughan Calls Caitriona Balfe A Sweet Name, Despite Romance With Mackenzie Mauzy

-Sam Heughan and Caitriona Balfe have been subjects of dating rumors after their undeniable chemistry in the first two installments of Outlander.
+Sam Heughan and Caitriona Balfe have been the subjects of dating rumors after their undeniable chemistry in the first two seasons of Outlander.
 Although they have previously noted that nothing romantic is brewing between them, their close relationship won’t let the dating speculations die down.
-In fact, the Outlander Season 3 actor even has a sweet name for his on-screen lady love despite having an off-screen romance with Mackenzie Mauzy.
+In fact, the Outlander Season 3 actor even has a sweet name for his on-screen lady love, despite having an off-screen romance with Mackenzie Mauzy.

 Celeb Dirty Laundry suggests that Sam Heughan (James “Jamie” Mackenzie Fraser) and Caitriona Balfe (Claire Beauchamp Randall/Fraser) may have already taken their working relationship to the next level.
 The site revealed that the Outlander Season 3 co-stars were caught hooking up on the set of the British-American television drama series.
 As if that’s not enough, insiders revealed that duo was allegedly holding hands and getting flirty with each other.